How to choose a super fund

 How do I choose a super fund?

 Need a bit more help choosing?
 No worries!
 Let’s take a look at the features you want in a super fund in more detail.

-Managed super funds (which are almost all funds other than SMSFs) have professionals who invest members’ money on their behalf.
-Historical performance, typically expressed as a percentage, is generally a measure of the return on investment previous members have earned.
+Super funds are basically big investment portfolios, with professionals who invest members’ money on their behalf.
+Historical performance of the fund, typically expressed as a percentage, is generally a measure of the return on investment the fund has achieved previously.
 You’ll mostly want to look at the fund’s performance for the last 5-10 years, as long-term performance is a better indicator than short-term performance.

 - How much control you have.
 Some people might want a managed super fund that still lets them do some of their own investing.
 Others might be particularly keen on the forex market, share trading, property or other investment types, and want a super fund that lets them put their money where they want it most.

 - Ethical investing.
-Some people would prefer their savings to be invested ethically, such as renewable energy rather than coal mining, and medical supplies rather than weapons manufacturers.
-Many people are looking towards ethical investment super funds.
+If you'd prefer your savings to be invested ethically, such as in renewable energy rather than coal mining, you might want to consider an ethical super fund.

 As with most fees generally, the lower the better.
 Consider:

 - Whether they’re worth it.
-You might come out ahead paying more fees for better investment returns, or it might not be worth it.
+You might come out ahead paying more fees for better investment returns, rather than choosing a low-fee fund that has consistently underperformed.

 - Exactly how much you’re paying: Superannuation fees can be extremely confusing.
 Ideally you’ll want to understand exactly how much you’re paying in fees, and consider this as a percentage of your super balance.
 As a loose rule of thumb, ty to aim for annual fees that are less than 1.5% of your balance.

 The insurance options

 Most super funds offer insurance policies within your account, which are often slightly discounted.
-Generally, you can only find superannuation insurance to pay out in the event of:
+Generally, you can get a basic level of insurance cover for:

 - Death (life insurance)